Last updated on: March 15th, 2023

 Breaks

 Employees working for 6 hours or more in a day are entitled to meal and rest breaks, the length and conditions of which are determined by collective bargaining agreements.
-Rest breaks are not generally considered part of the daily working time except were agreed under a collective agreement or internal rules.
+Rest breaks are not generally considered part of the daily working time except were agreed upon under a collective agreement or internal rules.
 Labour Code of 2003, § 134.

 Daily Rest